 Note: If you have already configured a domain in the CommCell with single sign-on (SSO), the Tomcat service on the computer where the Web Console is installed must be restarted for SSO to work properly.

-To allow Active Directory domain users access to the Web Console, provide the details to communicate with the Active Directory service provider so that they are maintained in the Web Server database for authentication purposes.
+To allow Active Directory domain users access to the Web Console and Command Center, provide the details to communicate with the Active Directory service provider so that they are maintained in the Web Server database for authentication purposes.
 Adding a new domain controller registers the domain with the Web Server.

 Note: By default, the Kerberos protocol is used for single sign-on (SSO).
 If you use the NT LAN Manager (NTLM) authentication protocol, add the SecurityProtocol additional setting.
 For instructions on adding the additional setting, see Single Sign-On with the NTLM Authentication Protocol.

 Obtain the domain name and fully qualified domain name of the Active Directory server.

 Ensure that LDAP is configured on the Active Directory (AD) server:

 From the AD Server, select Start > Run.

 In the Run dialog box, type ldp and click OK.

 From the Connections menu, click Connect.

 In the Connect dialog box, enter information about the server: